Sabrinas Organizing

 Some things to do before donating your home electronics.

 • Some electronic manufacturers may have incentive programs to update your electronics.
-Check the manufacturers' websites like LG, Samsung, and HP.
+Check the manufacturers' websites, such as LG, Samsung, and HP.

 • Remove batteries from the electronics.

-• Delete all personal information from the devices, especially computers and Smart TVs.
+• Delete all personal information from the devices, especially computers (Affiliate Link) and Smart TVs.
 You can pull the manuals and see if the information on deleting the data is there.
-Usually, you will need to restore to factory reset to get all your personal data removed.
+Usually, you will need to restore to factory reset to get all your data removed.

-Now that you cleared out all your personal data, it's time to find a place to donate your items.
-Here are some options below.
+Now that you have cleared out all your data, it's time to find a place to donate your items.
+Below are some options.

 Where to Donate Your Electronics?

-There may be some donation opportunities in your area that will accept these household electronics.
-Check your school district, private schools, and other local municipalities' websites for details.
+There may be donation opportunities in your area that will accept these household electronics.
+Check the websites of your school district, private schools, and other local municipalities for details.

 Goodwill and Dell are working together to recycle unwanted devices and related accessories.
 You can drop them off at selected Goodwill locations.
 Visit this link to find a Goodwill location near you.

-The eBay Giving Works website is a way for you to sell your working items and giving 10-100% of the final sale price to the charity of your choice.
+The eBay Giving Works website allows you to sell your working items and donate 10-100% of the final sale price to the charity of your choice.
 Visit this page for more details.

 You can also see if other family or friends want these items.
-If you have a friend that just bought a house, they may want one of these household electronics.
+If you have a friend who just bought a house, they may want one of these household electronics.

 Places to donate electronics for a fee: